ramoya13/Javascript/JavaScript Fundamentals.md

 # Javascript Fundamentals

+## Types

+-string "Any text"
+-number  123.45
+-boolean true or false
+-undefined undefined
+-symbol symbol{"something"}
+-object {key: "value"}
+>array {1, "text", false}
+>function function name() {}

+## operators

+Operators are reserved words that perform actions on values = + - / *
+/*A group of words, numbers and operators that perform tasks is a **statement** A group of references and values combined  with operators wich result in a value is an **expression** */

 ## Variables

+A named reference to a value
 Allow computers to store and manipulate data in a dynamic fashion /*use a label to point to the data*/ -ie var ourName;
 store values to refer to it later in the code